Storware/vprotect-manual/deployment/installation-with-rpms.md

    systemctl start vprotect-server
    ```

-4. You may need to open 8181 port on your firewall.
+4. You may need to open 8181 port (for HTTPS, HTTP requires port 8080) on your firewall.
 Here is an example:

    ```text
    firewall-cmd --add-port=8181/tcp --permanent